latsouckfaye/faye-paul.github.io/_pages/about.md

 Hi👋, welcome to my website.

-I am a Data Engineer / Analyst.
+I am a Data Scientist.

 👨🏻‍💻 I received a Master of Science (MS) degree in [Applied Mathematics and Computer Science](https://sciences-technologies.univ-lille.fr/mathematiques/formation/master-mention-miashs) from the University of Lille (France).
-Recently, I have worked on spatial analysis of seafloor data.
+Recently, I have worked on spatial analysis of geomorphological and compositional data.
 I have built a Machine Learning based methodology to automate seafloor geomorphologic mapping and provide statistical tools for reproducibility.

 🔭 As a Data passionate, I enjoy automating and deploying web applications for Data Analysis.​